Team-Bio-Code/ML-FDI/readme.md

 - Once all the libraries are downloaded, run the following command to execute the code
     > python mlfdi.py

-Note : Sometime the models might show results as 0.0, this might be due to data loss, if this occurs please re-run the code.
+Note : Sometimes the models might show results as 0.0, this might be due to data loss, if this occurs please re-run the code.

-Note : Please ignore the Warnings in the code
+Note : Please ignore the Warnings during running the code